How to snooze conversations for later or follow-up

 - It moves to the Snoozed tab of the inbox, and will reappear in your Open tab at the exact time and date you want.

-- Snoozing from a shared inbox will snooze the conversation for all teammates, and snoozing from your individual workspace will snooze the conversation for only you.
+- Snoozing from a shared inbox will snooze the conversation for all teammates, and snoozing from any tabs in the Me section of your sidebar will snooze the conversation for only you.
+To learn more, check out this article.

 - If a recipient replies before your snooze expires, the conversation will reopen in your inbox, and automatically cancel the snooze.
 You can re-set the same snooze with one click.